oitowl7/nodeExpressGraphQL/README.md

 # To Initialize

 First, navigate to the folder you want your project in.
 It is designed to run on the localhost.
-Once there type `git clone git@github.com:oitowl7/nodeExpressGraphQL.git`
+Once there type `git clone git@github.com:oitowl7/nodeExpressGraphQL.git` and `cd` into that directory.

 This app is designed to use MYSQL with the **root** user, a password of **password**, at **localhost:3306**, with a database name of `graphQLExercise`.